RadialDevGroup/ombudsman/processes/HARDWARE.md

 As a matter of general service offerings, Radial Development does not do hardware repair but we may make an exception, strictly at our own discretion.
-On the rare occasion that we make such an exception, we should have a process for how it will be done; If possible, please refer end-use to PCs & Parts on 29th, Rob Protzman, Jamie Leben, Millenium Group, or another (insured and qualified) IT or computer support technician.
+On the rare occasion that we make such an exception, we should have a process for how it will be done; If possible, please refer to Rob Protzman, Michael Vogt, Millenium Group, or another (insured and qualified) IT or computer support technician.

-We recommend that everyone maintain a support contract on their equipment to prevent loss, via Dell Onsite, Applecare, HP 24-hour, etc.
+We recommend that everyone maintain a support contract on their equipment to prevent loss, via Dell Onsite, Applecare, HP 24-hour, GeekSquad, etc.

 Given that any hardware work will follow these guidelines: